SniC/hotchocolate-delegate-variable-error/README.md

 }
 ```

-## What happens:
+## What happens
-- This stacktrace is returned
+This stacktrace is returned:

 ```json
 {